GaloisInc/daedalus/pdf-driver/test/README.md

       results/*.result-actual
       test-summary

+The `*.meta` files will change a lot (as they have the runtime) but we still want to keep track of this.

-== Run a Test ==
+== Runing a Test ==

 You run a test thus (or `cabal v2-run -- run-testset ...`)

-  `run-testset TOOLNAME CORPORANAME`
+    run-testset TOOLNAME CORPORANAME

+=== Passing a Test & variances.filelist ==

+For a test to "pass" you want to see "0 problems" in the test-summary file.
+There are two kinds of problems:

 == Examples ==

-Refer to Makefile for examples.
+Refer to `Makefile` for examples.

 == Implementation ==

-The `runtest` binary uses `shake` (a Haskell build system library) to drive test invocation and checking, achieving "Make" like efficiency.
+The `runtest` program uses `shake` (a Haskell build system library) to drive test invocation and checking, achieving "Make" like efficiency, see `src/RunTestSet.hs` for the code.

 == test specific documentation ==
 === test_validatePDF_2020-03-eval ===